sessionjs/client/README.md

     - [ ] Avatar
     - [ ] Some sort of profile save request to the network?
   - [X] ONS resolving
+  - [ ] Get rid of ByteBuffer and other lazy dependencies

 </details>